pirovc/ganon/docs/index.md

 - raptor ==3.0.1

 !!! tip
-    If your system has GCC version 10 or below, you can create an environment with the latest conda-forge GCC version and dependencies: `conda create -c conda-forge -n gcc-conda gcc gxx zlib bzip2 cmake` and activate the environment with: `source activate gcc-conda`.
+    If your system has GCC version 10 or below, you can create an environment with the latest conda-forge GCC version and dependencies: `conda create -c conda-forge -n gcc-conda cxx-compiler zlib bzip2 "cmake>=3.21"` and activate the environment with: `source activate gcc-conda`.

     In CMake, you may have set the environment include directory with the following parameter: `-DSEQAN3_CXX_FLAGS="-I/path/to/miniconda3/envs/gcc-conda/include/"` changing `/path/to/miniconda3` with your local path to the conda installation.

 ### Downloading and building ganon + submodules